Overused Copycat Character

 - A Drizzt Expy, aptly named Zz'dtri, shows up in The Order of the Stick as a member of the Linear Guild.
 Vaarsuvius points this out during a battle, and lawyers drag the copycat off screen.
 Nale earlier claims that now all Drow became Chaotic Good rebels, "yearning to throw off the reputation of their evil kin". ("Wait, evil kin?
 Didn't you just say they were all Chaotic Good?"
 "Details.")
-Zz'dtri also claims that dual-wielded scimitars are a racial trait of all drow.
+Zz'dtri also claims that dual-wielded scimitars are "standard issue", presumably meaning for all drow.
 It's also subverted, since he actually does turn out to be a normal drow.
-Of course, Zz'dtri later got off scot-free by declaring himself a parody of Drizz't and went back to secretly work for Nale.
+Of course, Zz'dtri later got off scot-free by declaring himself a parody of Drizzt and went back to secretly work for Nale.

 - Goblins also skewers the idea of every drow character being a Drizzt clone, gleefully, with three joining the PC party at the very beginning, including Drasst Don'tsue, Drizzt's half-brother.

 - 8-Bit Theater also has an evil dual-wielding drow ranger called Drizz'l, though he moved away from this after his first appearance.

 - In Knights of Buena Vista, Dick is told to tweak his Player Character when Walter catches on that he's trying to play Han Solo.